 (h) a compensable same day patient; or

-(i) an ineligible same day patient.
+(i) an ineligible same day patient;

+child chargeable patient means a chargeable patient who is under 18 years of age.

-(2) The fees and charges set out in Schedule 1 Division 5 Subdivision 1 apply in respect of the supply to a chargeable patient who is an adult of a specialised orthosis described in the Table.
+(2) The charge for the supply of a specialised orthosis to an adult chargeable patient or a child chargeable patient is to be of an amount determined by the Department CEO according to the cost of supplying the specialised orthosis.

-(3) The fees and charges set out in Schedule 1 Division 5 Subdivision 2 apply in respect of the supply to a chargeable patient who is a child of a specialised orthosis described in the Table.
+(3) The Department CEO must ensure that a determination made under subclause (2) is publicly available.

 [Clause 9 amended: Gazette 9 Mar 2018 p.
-798.]
+798; SL 2020/58 cl.
+6.]

 10. Surgically implanted prostheses